Garden Word of the Day

 Crazy experiments with slime molds

-Slime molds will not hurt your garden, unless they are very thick and very persistent.
-In fact, they help break down dead complex structures into nutrients that your plants can use.
+Slime molds will not hurt your garden unless they are both thick and persistent.
+Instead, they help break down dead complex structures into nutrients plants can use.
 Usually, they are only visible for a short time.
-If you absolutely cannot stand the sight of slime molds, you can use a powerful spray of water to break them up (and spread spores in all directions), dig them up with a pitchfork or shovel and add them to the compost pile, or apply fixed copper to the area.
-Keep in mind that slime molds will reappear in areas with plenty of shade, moisture, and organic material, no matter how many times you try to get rid of it.
+If you use a powerful spray of water to eliminate a slime mold, you will spread spores in all directions.
+If it must go away, dig it up with a pitchfork or shovel and add it to the compost pile.
+Fixed copper treatments will also eliminate slime molds.
+But they will reappear in areas with plenty of shade, moisture, and organic material, no matter how often you try.

 Summer iced teas, winter colds, and many fruit and fish dishes are all made better with lemon balm.

 This easy to grow perennial herb is a member of the mint family, which means it is a rugged, tenacious, and fragrant addition to your foodscape.